crnjaja/PrivadoID/README.md

 Practical Implementations :
 - zk-SNARKs - Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge: Used in blockchain technologies like Zcash for private transactions.
 They are efficient and allow for succinct proofs.
 - zk-STARKs - Zero-Knowledge Scalable Transparent Arguments of Knowledge: Designed for scalability and transparency, eliminating the need for a trusted setup phase.

+ZKPs are fundamental to SSI as they enable selective disclosure, allowing users to share only necessary information, enhance security by providing strong cryptographic guarantees and facilitate trust in decentralized systems by providing verifiable, tamper-proof proofs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>